 8.1 DELETING A MOB POINT

-- 1. Move the ShuttlePoint knob until the cursor is over the top of the MOB icon. - Press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT]: a popup window will be shown to confirm deleting the MOB point. - 3.
-Move the ShuttlePoint knob to highlight YES and press [ENT].
+- 1. Move the ShuttlePoint knob until the cursor is over the top of the MOB icon. - 2.
+Press [Delete], a popup window will be shown to confirm deleting the MOB point.

 Figure 8.1 - Deleting MOB point